 - i.
-Any one of the following documents or approvals is required before a grading permit may be granted: - (a) Letter of Certification of Infrastructure Documents; - (b) Major or Minor Subdivision Plat; - (c) Final Plat; - (d) Major or Minor Development Plat; or - (e) Replat or Amending Plat - ii.
-A tree removal permit is required before a grading permit may be granted. - iii.
-All grading completed prior to an approved or recorded plat is at the risk of the developer/applicant, and grading approval is subject to change based on the approval of the plat by the governing body. - iv.
+Any one of the following documents or approvals is required before a grading permit may be granted: - (a) Letter of Certification of Infrastructure Documents; - (b) Subdivision Plat; - (c) Minor Plat: - (d) Major Development Plat; or - (e) Replat - ii.
+A tree removal and land clearing permit is required before a grading permit may be granted. - iii.
+All grading completed prior to the subdivision plat is at the risk of the developer/applicant and is subject to change based on the approval of the subdivision plat by the City Planning and Zoning commission. - iv.
 All erosion control and tree protection devices must be in place and inspected by City staff prior to issuing permit.

-- c.
-Scope of Approval - i.
+c.
+Scope of Approval

+- i.
 A grading permit is authorization for grading only.
 No utility or street work can take place under a grading permit. - ii.
-All work must be in conformance with the approved tree removal permit, tree protection plan and tree mitigation plan. - iii.
-The grading permit expires one year after issuance. - d.
+All work must be in conformance with the approved tree removal and land clearing permit, tree protection plan and tree mitigation plan.

+d.
 Permit Submittal Requirements